The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 What is a child car seat?

-“Car Seat” or “Child Restraint Seat” or “Child Car Seat” is a passive safety device designed specifically to keep your child safe in a car crash.
+“Car Seat” or “Child Restraint Seat” or “Child Car Seat” (I will use these terms interchangibly in the articles) is a passive safety device designed specifically to keep your child safe in a car crash.

 Does my child really need a car seat?